Breathe (Nickelback song)

 "Breathe" is a song by the Canadian rock band Nickelback.
-Written by Chad Kroeger, Ryan Peake and Mike Kroeger, it was the opening track on the band's second studio album, The State in 1998.
-With the album's reissue by Roadrunner Records, "Breathe" was released as the third single from on November 20, 2000, reaching number 16 on the Canadian Top Rock Songs chart, number 10 on the Billboard Mainstream Rock chart and number 2 on the US charts.
+Written by Chad Kroeger, Ryan Peake and Mike Kroeger, it was the opening track on the band's second studio album, The State (1998).
+"Breathe" was released as the album's third single on July 17, 2000, reaching number 16 on the Canadian RPM Top 30 Rock Report, number 10 on the US Billboard Mainstream Rock Tracks chart, and number 21 on the Billboard Modern Rock Tracks chart.

 Background

 "Breathe" was written by Nickelback's lead vocalist and guitarist Chad Kroeger, the guitarist and backing vocalist Ryan Peake and the bass guitarist Mike Kroeger.
-The song entered the RPM Canadian Top Rock Songs] chart at number 23 on August 7, 2000, and peaked at number 16 on October 2, 2000.
-The single later entered the US Billboard Hot Mainstream Rock Tracks chart at number 32 for the week of August 12, 2000.
-It remained in the top 40 for a total of 17 weeks, peaking at number 10 for the week of October 21, 2000.
-The song also reached number 21 on the Billboard Alternative Songs chart (then known as Hot Modern Rock Tracks) for the week of February 10, 2001, after 15 weeks on the chart since entering at number 38 on November 25, 2000.
-The song was included on MuchMusic's fifth Big Shiny Tunes compilation, Big Shiny Tunes 5, in November 2000, and on the soundtrack to the film Clockstoppers in March 2002.
+The song entered the RPM Top 30 Rock Report at number 23 on August 7, 2000, and peaked at number 16 on October 2, 2000.
+The single later entered the US Billboard Mainstream Rock Tracks chart at number 32 on the week of August 12, 2000.
+It remained in the top 40 for a total of 17 weeks, peaking at number 10 on the week of October 21, 2000.
+The song also reached number 21 on the Billboard Modern Rock Tracks chart on the week of February 10, 2001, after 15 weeks on the chart since entering at number 38 on November 25, 2000.
+The song was included the soundtrack to the film Clockstoppers in March 2002.